-FEMA has placed a funding hold on this award, and \$8,617,637.00 is on hold in the FEMA financial systems.
-The DENVER, CITY & COUNTY OF is prohibited from obligating, expending, or drawing down the federal funds associated with the following projects/investments.

-Project/Investment # 1-4 - Migrant Services: \$8,617,637.00, Additional information is required.
-Detailed cost item breakout needed to justify how amount was developed.

-To release the funding hold, the recipient must provide a detailed cost breakdown and justification for the projects/investments listed above.
+FEMA has placed a funding hold on \$12,670,592.00 in the FEMA financial systems.
+The DENVER, CITY & COUNTY OF is prohibited from obligating, expending, or drawing down the federal funds associated with the following cost items: Shelter/Contractual (\$12,670,592.00).
+Specific descriptions and calculations needed to justify how each total was developed.
+Additional information required.
+Budget details provided were not sufficient to determine if costs are allowable, allocable, and reasonable.
+To release the funding hold, the recipient must provide a detailed cost breakdown and justification for the cost items listed above.
 FEMA will rescind the funding hold upon its review and approval of the detailed cost breakdown and justification.

-If you believe this funding hold was placed in error, please contact the relevant Program Analyst or Grants Management Specialist.